reimann-lab/mesospim-fractal-tasks/docs/tasks/archive_or_dearchive_omezarr.md

 This task can be used to archive an OME-Zarr folder.
 All images contained in the folder will be first compressed to a higher compression level, the the full OME-Zarr will be archived to a unique TAR file for easier long-term archiving.
 The same task can also be used to later unarchive the OME-Zarr.

-The task can be used in two ways:
+The task is not compatible with the Fractal server and can only be run locally.

-1. **On the Fractal platform** – as part of a workflow.
-2. **Locally** – by running the task directly as a Python function or CLI command.

 ---